-The material labeled as 925 sterling silver is often seen in the jewelry industry and maybe what you're thinking of when asked about "sterling."
-But there are some key differences between these two terms.
+The material labeled as 925 sterling silver is often seen in the jewelry industry and may be what you're thinking of when asked about "sterling."
+But there are some critical differences between these two terms.
 Here we'll explore them both so that your purchase goes smoothly!

-925 sterling silver is a precious metal that has been used for jewelry, coins, and other decorative items for centuries.
-It is made up of 92.5% pure silver and 7.5% copper, which gives it its distinctive color and hardness.
+925 sterling silver is a precious metal used for centuries for jewelry, coins, and other decorative items.
+It comprises 92.5% pure silver and 7.5% copper, which gives it its distinctive color and hardness.
 Sterling silver is often chosen for its luster and resistance to tarnish.
 When it comes to sterling silver, the "925" mark is used to denote its purity.

-This means that 925 sterling silver is 92.5% pure silver, with the other 7.5% made up of other metals (usually copper).
-The addition of copper to pure silver gives sterling silver its hardness and durability, as well as its characteristic color.
+This means that 925 sterling silver is 92.5% pure silver, with the other 7.5% made up of different metals (usually copper).
+Adding copper to pure silver gives sterling silver its hardness, durability, and characteristic color.
 Sterling silver is also less likely to tarnish than pure silver.
 So, when you see the "925" stamp on a piece of jewelry, you can be sure that it is made of high-quality sterling silver.